alikillen/TradingBoard/README.md

 **Trello Board link:** https://trello.com/invite/b/V72Cv224/b85f321b09dcfe2c2f09eddc1926a3d2/t2a2-marketplace-app

+***MAKE A NOTE OF DOCS/SRC/PPT FOLDERS ETC - different in deployment vs submission

 **R7	Identification of the problem you are trying to solve by building this particular marketplace app.**